Parents. Campers. Communication. Choice.

 “I continue to be impressed by everyone at Camp Foley.
 They are polite, highly trained, responsive and organized.” — Tanja F. (mother of a camper)

 Continuing with Campers

 Independence starts before camp with packing and preparing for camp.
 At camp, campers gain independence through cabin living.
 With the support of our counselors, no cellphones or internet and one common goal, cabinmates work both independently and as a team to create and maintain a comfortable living space.

 Campers also gain independence with activity choice.
-Campers choose their own schedule of five or six activities (depending on age).
+Campers choose their own schedule of five activities.
 Campers are encouraged to independently choose the activities that challenge and excite them.
-Campers do the same activities for a three-day signup.
-At the end of three days, campers choose activities to do for a new three-day signup.
+Campers do the same activities for a three or four day signup.
+At the end of that time, campers choose activities to do for a signup.
 For their new signup, campers can continue with the same activities to increase their skills or try something new to expand their horizons.
-It's a camper's choice!
+It’s a camper’s choice!

 Some campers worry about coming to camp without a friend, but what a fabulous gift of independence for a parent to give their child.
 Coming to camp and learning to make friends away from home is a huge step in celebrating new-found independence.

 Foley counselors understand the importance of making friends and indiscreetly set the stage for success.
 On the bus, they pair campers with their peers.
 After arriving, counselors meet and greet campers and walk to the cabins where bunks are strategically assigned to foster friendships.
 Camp Foley is full of elements that help campers make friends feel a sense of belonging.
 Campers can independently choose what to do during their free time, where to sit in the Dining Hall and what activities to take.
 These elements along with cabin living are how independent campers make lifelong friends!